ValentinBootz/jira-analysis/README.md

 Use the command `atlas-clean` to remove the target folder (be aware that all Jira data will be lost).

+### Adjusting log levels

+To adjust the log level of the Jira plugin:
+ 1. Navigate to `Administration -> System -> Logging and profiling`
+ 2. Scroll down and click `Configure logging level for another package`
+ 3. In the dialog insert `org.pit.jira` as the `Package name` and select the desired log level
+ 4. Click `Add`

 ## Installing Dashboard Items

 The documentation for all implemented Dashboard Items can be found in [Confluence](https://iwiki.sse.in.tum.de/x/dwCP).